Description: Help astronauts control an outbreak of pathogenic bacteria in space food bound for Mars!

 - Refer to the resources tab for the lab teacher's guide and student guide.
 Contact team @ Southern Biological for answers key.

 - To perform this lab, you will require electrophoresis equipment; such as electrophoresis chamber, agarose, TBE buffer and Midori green gel stain.
-Our electrophoresis starter kit contains the hardware and reagents required.
+Our electrophoresis starter kit contains some of the hardware and reagents required.
 Additionally, you will require a thermal cycler.
 We recommend the mini8 thermal cycler or the mini16 thermal cycler plus PCR vials, a 0.5-10uL micropipette and tips.

 - For best results, we recommend running your gels in the blueGel electrophoresis chamber, G40.04 .
 If you do not have a blueGel electrophoresis unit with built-in illuminator, we have a transilluminator, G40.76, onto which you can place your gels to visualise your results immediately after the electrophoresis run is complete.

 - None of the materials provided in the Food Safety laboratory kit pose a health or food safety hazard.
 At no point are pathogenic bacteria used; references to “pathogenic” and “non-pathogenic” strains or DNA samples are used only to recreate a simulated Food Safety investigation scenario.